Geborgen/nordic-souls/README.md

 - [Apothecary - Vanilla Potion Restore](https://www.nexusmods.com/skyrimspecialedition/mods/78230) is **enabled** by default.
 Disable if you prefer Apothecary's restore-over-time system.
 If you re-enable, the ESP placement doesn't matter as long as it loads after Apothecary and before the Synthesis patch.
 - [Alternate Conversation Camera Plus](https://www.nexusmods.com/skyrimspecialedition/mods/40722) is **enabled** by default.
 Disable if you don't want zoom effect during dialogue.
-- [Simple Load Screens](https://www.nexusmods.com/skyrimspecialedition/mods/49529) is **enabled** by default.
-Disable if you don't want full screen load screens.
+- [Camera Noise](https://www.nexusmods.com/skyrimspecialedition/mods/77185) is **enabled** by default.
+Disable if you don't like the subtle camera-shake effect.
-- [Full Nordic UI Suite](https://www.nexusmods.com/skyrimspecialedition/mods/49881) is **disabled** by default.
+- [NORDIC UI Full Suite](https://www.nexusmods.com/skyrimspecialedition/mods/49881) is **disabled** by default.
 Enable if you want a different UI style.
-- [Custom Map Markers for Paper Maps by Mirhayasu](https://www.nexusmods.com/skyrimspecialedition/mods/55432) is **disabled** by default.
-Enable if you want a different style of map markers (from pre-1.2).
+- [Enhanced Blood Textures - No Screen Blood](https://www.nexusmods.com/skyrimspecialedition/mods/2357) is **disabled** by default.
+Enable if you don't like the screen blood that EBT adds.
+- [Kaidan 2 Fart Patch](https://kaidanmod.com/) is **disabled** by default.
+Enable to make Kaidan fart.
+Only if you're close, though.
 - [NVIDIA Reflex Support](https://www.nexusmods.com/skyrimspecialedition/mods/74498) is **disabled** by default.
 Enable if you have an NVIDIA GPU (HIGHLY RECOMMENDED).
-- [Camera Noise](https://www.nexusmods.com/skyrimspecialedition/mods/77185) is **disabled** by default.
-Enable if you want a subtle camera-shake effect.
+- [The Ultimate Control Scheme](https://www.nexusmods.com/skyrimspecialedition/mods/29381) is **disabled** by default.
+Enable for better controller support.
 - [NS - Widescreen Fix](https://www.nexusmods.com/skyrimspecialedition/mods/1778) is **disabled** by default.
-Enable if you use a widescreen monitor, then check the [Untarnished UI](https://www.nexusmods.com/skyrimspecialedition/mods/75188) mod page for additional instructions.
+Enable if you use a widescreen monitor.
+Please note that this is very much untested, and might not even work with the included UI repplacers.

-If you want the paper map style from pre-1.2 versions of the list, go to the `PAPER MAP` separator, disable `Skyrim Paper Map by Caro Tuts for FWMF` and `Solstheim Paper Map by Duncan for FWMF`, and enable `Paper Skyrim and Solstheim World Maps by Mirhayasu for FWMF`.

 **Other than this, modifying the list in any way will void all support.** I cannot guarantee that everything will work if you add or remove mods.
 If you do add mods that include plugins, they **MUST** load anywhere above the Synthesis patch, zero exceptions.
 The paper map plugin should always be at the very bottom of your load order.

 As this may cause some confusion, I should clarify that I'm not against people editing the list.
-All I mean is that I probably won't be able to help if things break.
+All I mean is that I won't be able to help if things break.
+This also falls under Wabbajack's rule 11, meaning that any modifications you make, you do so at your own risk.

 ## Playing the List